kellykochanski/rescal-snow/README.md

 We encourage you to interact with the project through github (see below).
 This will allow easy integration of your changes and prevent rescal-snow from fragmenting excessively.

-We check our email more often than our github, and will respond faster if git issues are accompanied by emails.

 ### Citation

 Do you want to incentivize developers to build and maintain the software you need?